Schreyer Honors College

 All Smeal scholars work closely with a specially trained Smeal honors adviser to help them formulate an academic plan that incorporates their learning goals and objectives, including fulfilling honors requirements, major selection, minors and study abroad opportunities.
 Professor Brian S. Davis has served as the honors advisor for the Finance Department since 2014.
 Finance Scholars are required to complete at least 12 credits of specifically designated finance honors courses.

-Honors Education and Pedagogy
+Honors Education & Pedagogy

 The purpose of an honors course is to show students how knowledge in the field is discovered, developed, evaluated, argued, tested, compared, and applied.
 Class size is limited to 25 students in the Finance Department.
 Honors students learn what research looks like in the field of finance and understand the scholarship behind the discipline’s core principles.
 Honors courses often are multidisciplinary and may also emphasize internationalization or diversity.
 Typically reading of more depth than ordinary is required, along with original interpretation, writing and research.
 Honors courses emphasize reading primary source material and the analysis of real economic and financial data.
 Students are asked to confront these sources in discussion, writing and analysis.